awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.Oracle.md

 ### Additional account privileges required when using Binary Reader with Oracle ASM<a name="CHAP_Source.Oracle.Self-Managed.ASMBinaryPrivileges"></a>

-To access the redo logs in Automatic Storage Management \(ASM\) using Binary Reader, grant the privileges following to the Oracle user specified in the Oracle endpoint connection settings\.
+To access the redo logs in Automatic Storage Management \(ASM\) using Binary Reader, grant the following privileges to the Oracle user specified in the Oracle endpoint connection settings\.

 ```
 SELECT ON v_$transportable_platform
 SYSASM -– To access the ASM account with Oracle 11g Release 2 (version 11.2.0.2) and later, grant the Oracle endpoint user the SYSASM privilege.
 For older supported Oracle versions, it's typically sufficient to grant the Oracle endpoint user the SYSDBA privilege.
 ```

-You can validate ASM account access by opening a command prompt and invoking one of the statements following, depending on your Oracle version as specified preceding\.
+You can validate ASM account access by opening a command prompt and invoking one of the following statements, depending on your Oracle version as specified preceding\.

 If you need the `SYSDBA` privilege, use the following\.